Joy-less/Embers/Source/Embers/Documentation.md

 array.map |item|
 	Returns a new array containing the values returned by the given block.

+array.sort |a, b|
+	If a block is given, returns a new array sorted by the block's return value.
+It should return -1 if a -> b, 0 if a and b are the same, and 1 if b -> a.
+	If a block is not given, returns a new array sorted in ascending order by the "<=>" operator.

 array.contains?(item)
 	Returns true if the array contains the item.